bekesiadam/bullflag_project/README.md

 ---

+### Model Architecture

+The model is a lightweight 1D Convolutional Neural Network (CNN) designed for time-series classification.
+It processes fixed-length sliding windows of OHLC-derived features using convolutional layers followed by fully connected layers.
+The architecture is intentionally simple to ensure fast training and stable performance on heterogeneous financial time series.

+---

 ## Extra Credit Justification
 Even though I used a relatively simple CNN architecture, I focused on building a robust and general data pipeline that incorporates **all valid annotations from all contributors**, not only my own.